This course offers a Single Honours Archaeology degree programme with an additional Portuguese language qualification.

 Note: some modules may be subject to change

 Stage 1 Themes covered in Stage 1, apart from Portuguese language and Lusophone culture, include an introduction to world archaeology and to archaeological fieldwork techniques, as well as overviews of European prehistory and the historic archaeology of Europe.
 Stage 2 At Stage 2, students explore in more detail the themes introduced at Stage 1 and develop their linguistic skills in Portuguese as well as their theoretical background knowledge and practical skills in Archaeology, with some scope for specialisation.
-In particular, Stage 2 courses provide competencies and concepts necessary for the dissertation that is normally taken at Stage 4, and for future employment in Archaeology and a wide range of other fields.
+In particular, Stage 2 courses provide competencies and concepts necessary for the dissertation that is normally taken at Stage 3, and for future employment in Archaeology and a wide range of other fields.
 Stage 2 Optional Courses Optional courses at Stage 2 focus on the archaeology of Ireland and of other specific geographical areas, as well as on archaeological, palaeoecological and geospatial techniques.
-Stage 3 Year Abroad Stage 4 At Stage 4, students further hone their linguistic skills and dedicate a substantial part of their time to their chosen dissertation project, building on the knowledge and skills they have acquired through Stages 1 to 3.
-Stage 4 Optional Courses Students at Stage 4 have the opportunity to choose from a wide range of optional courses focusing on specialist themes, ranging in time from the evolution of early humans to the Middle Ages, and covering fields as diverse as population studies, ritual and religion, prehistoric monuments and advanced GIS skills.
+Stage 3 At Stage 3, students further hone their linguistic skills and dedicate a substantial part of their time to their chosen dissertation project, building on the knowledge and skills they have acquired through Stages 1 to 2 and during their year abroad.
+Stage 3 Optional Courses Students at Stage 3 have the opportunity to choose from a wide range of optional courses focusing on specialist themes, ranging in time from the evolution of early humans to the Middle Ages, and covering fields as diverse as population studies, ritual and religion, prehistoric monuments and advanced GIS skills.
+Year Abroad During their year abroad, students take archaeology courses taught in Portuguese at one of QUB’s Lusophone partner institutions.

 People teaching youDr Dirk Brandherm